-Section 724 (4) currently states "if the court determines that the motor vehicle or the combination of vehicles was operated in violation of this section, the court shall impose a fine as follows:" We believe the reference should be to Section 722 and not "this section."
-In addition, while the opening sentence and subdivisions a, c, and d are prescriptive ("the court shall"), subdivision b is permissive ("the court may.").
+[The language of Section 724 is somewhat confusing.
+It initially states "if the court determines that the motor vehicle or the combination of vehicles was operated in violation of this section, the court shall impose a fine as follows:" We believe the reference should be to Section 722 and not "this section."
+In addition, while the opening sentence and subsections a, c, and d are prescriptive ("the court shall"), subsection b is permissive ("the court may.")]